 Now that prefers-color-scheme

-is available for modern web browsers, you can use it to enable an automatic dark mode for WordPress websites.
-It is a CSS media feature used to detect if the user has requested the system to use a light or dark color theme.
+is available for modern web browsers; you can use it to enable an automatic dark mode for WordPress websites.
+It is a CSS media feature that detects if the user has requested the system to use a light or dark color theme.

-Meaning, you can define a dedicated style for each color scheme.
-And the browser will display the specific color scheme of the website according to the user’s system settings.
+Meaning you can define a dedicated style for each color scheme.
+The browser will display the specific color scheme of the website according to the user’s system settings.

 The recommended way to use it